JacobBumgarner/VesselVio/Build.md

 ```markdown
 pyenv --version
 ```
-   - If the installation was successful, paste the following into the command prompt to finish the installation.
+   - Following successful installation, paste the following into the command prompt to complete the installation.
 ```markdown
 pyenv rehash
 ```